X-Press Pearl: Investigations

-Investigations into the fire on board the container ship were initiated on 30 May.
+Investigations into the fire were initiated on 30 May.
 C. D. Wickramaratne, Inspector General of Police, instructed the police to hand over the investigations to Sri Lanka's Criminal Investigation Department, with authorities warning of possible legal action against X-Press Feeders, the vessel's owners.
 On 31 May, a police spokesman revealed that a ten-member police special team had begun to record statements from the captain and chief engineer of X-Press Pearl.
 Sri Lanka Police questioned the chief officer of X-Press Pearl over two days on the vessel's container stowage plan.
 The ship was carrying multiple classes of dangerous goods including sodium hydroxide (caustic soda) in holds as well as at least one container of nitric acid which was leaking on deck.
 The voyage data recorder (VDR) or black box, was also recovered.
 On 16 June 2021, the chairman of local shipping agency, Arjuna Hettiarachchi representing X-Press Pearl ship who was identified as the main suspect regarding the incident was granted bail by the Colombo High Court.

 On 31 October, OpenFacto, the French Collective for open source research, published an investigation tracking the nitric acid container to Iran where it was allegedly sold by a broker company called ChemiPakhsh Paykan and produced by Esfahan Chemical Industries, a sanctioned affiliate of the Iranian Ministry of Defence.

+On 24 July 2025, the Supreme Court of Sri Lanka ordered X-Press Feeders and its local agent, Sea Consortium Lanka Pvt.
+Ltd., to pay US$1 billion in compensation to the Government of Sri Lanka for the environmental and economic damage caused by the fire.
+On 23 September 2025, X-Press Feeders refused to pay the $1 billion court-ordered compensation claiming the ruling ignores global shipping liability limits of US$25 million.